retepsparky/condis/README.md

-conversion of KM to m,cm,f,i
+conversion of KM to M,CM,F,I written in C